lmachens/copypasta/README.md

 Update SLACK_WEBHOOK_URL and SENDGRID_API_TOKEN in .env

-To start the server and client at the same time:
+To start the server and client in development mode at the same time:

 ```
 npm run dev
 ```

-Running the production build on localhost.
-This will create a production build, then Node will serve the app on http://localhost:8080.
+If you like to run the production build, you have to build the client first.

 ```
-NODE_ENV=production npm run dev:server
+npm run build
+npm start
 ```